 In the last two years, I’ve written three screenplays based on my novels and hope to see one or more produced for the screen.
 We live in beautiful Grass Valley with 13 year old Mike, a terrier mix and Bennie, a 7 year old purebred though enormous Yorkie.

-Click here to be linked to Larry’s latest book, available on Amazon.
+Click here to be linked to Larry’s latest books, available on Amazon.